HsiangHung/Machine_Learning_Note/Classification/Naive Bayes/README.md

 This is mostly used for document classification problem.
 The features/predictors used by the classifier are the **frequency** of the words present in the document.

-If `x` is categorical and more than two categories, `P(x|y)` is simply a count ratio.
+If `x` is categorical, `P(x|y)` is simply a count ratio.
 As a concrete example, we use the weather data (from [University of Edinburgh lecture](http://www.inf.ed.ac.uk/teaching/courses/inf2b/learnSlides/inf2b12-learnlec06.pdf)) as follows

 ![weather_data](images/example_data1.png)